Post-Merger RevOps

 6

-Validate
+Validate system performance

 We test the unified system end to end and confirm that reporting rolls up cleanly across entities — so leadership has a single, accurate view of the combined revenue engine before the next board meeting.